Steven Calabresi

-Steven Gow Calabresi (born 1958) is an American legal scholar and the Clayton J. and Henry R. Barber Professor of Law at Northwestern University Pritzker School of Law.
+Steven Gow Calabresi (born March 1, 1958) is an American legal scholar who is the Clayton J. and Henry R. Barber Professor of Law at Northwestern University.
 He is the co-chairman of the Federalist Society.
 He is the nephew of Guido Calabresi, a U.S. Appellate judge and former dean of the Yale Law School.

-Biography
+Early life and education

 Calabresi graduated from the Moses Brown School in Providence, Rhode Island, in 1976.
 He then attended Yale College, graduating cum laude in 1980.
 He received his J.D. degree from Yale Law School, where he was the Note & Topics Editor of the Yale Law Journal.
 After law school, he served as law clerk for Judge Ralph K. Winter of the U.S. Court of Appeals for the Second Circuit, Judge Robert Bork of the U.S. Court of Appeals for the District of Columbia Circuit, and Justice Antonin Scalia of the United States Supreme Court.
 While at Yale Law School, Calabresi and two Yale College friends, Lee Liberman Otis and David McIntosh, founded the Yale chapter of the Federalist Society, one of the Society's three original chapters.

-In 2019, he was chairman of the Society's board of directors.
-Calabresi is an active libertarian-conservative author and commentator.
+Teaching career

 Calabresi joined the faculty of Northwestern Law School in 1990.
 He has been a visiting professor at Yale Law School (in the fall semesters of 2013, 2014, 2015, and 2016), and a visiting professor of political theory at Brown University, where he has taught since 2010.